How To Make A Fairy Garden

 Birch Bark Fairy House

 For the second DIY fairy house, I made some sweet little shingles out of some birch bark, trying to alternate colours and textures for a little variation.
+The birch was just. a few pieces that were coming off of some birch trees in the woods that I found on a walk.
 The door of this one is another piece of birch bark.
-Birch bark is really easy to work with, and all attached with hot glue, and finished with some glitter paint.
+Birch bark is really easy to work with, and cuts really easily with regular scissors.
+All the birch bark is attached with hot glue, and finished with some glitter paint.
+I found the hot glue held up well for the whole growing season.
+If you were worried though you could use a stronger glue like E6000 or Gorilla Glue.
 This was such a fun project.
-It’s a great idea to go a little walk in the woods and find natural materials like this, and let them inspire you for your own garden.
+It's a great idea to go for a little walk in the woods and find natural materials like this, and let them inspire you for your own fairy garden craft.

 Seed Package Fairy House

 The third DIY fairy house might be my very favourite, with three sides of it covered in seed packages.
-I just trimmed the empty seed packages to size and modge-podged them onto the tiny fairy houses.
+I saved my empty seed packages this year after planting some seeds in my garden.
+They were just too pretty to throw away.
+I thought they'd be really sweet on some fairy houses.
+I just trimmed the empty seed packages to size and mod-podged them onto the tiny fairy houses.
 This one has a full glitter roof too.
 Seed packages are so beautiful, and this is the perfect way to upcycle them.
+If you don't have any, look for free printable versions on line that you can print on your home color printer and use.

-I’ve used some sweet little annuls in my gardens this year -just try and pick flowers with smallish blooms, and remember they’ll grow, so give them some room, and be sure to leave space for the houses and accessories too.
+I've used some sweet little annuls in my gardens this year.
+Just try and pick flowers with smallish blooms, and remember they'll grow, so give them some room, and be sure to leave space for the houses and accessories too.
 Small plants work best so look for miniature plants of your favourite varieties.
 You can also include tiny trees or bonsai trees.
-Look for these are garden centers.
+Look for these at your local garden store.
 Another option is to make a succulent garden.
 Succulent gardens are also a great choice for fairy gardens.
-Succulents are small and slow growing, so they work will in a fairy landscape.
+Succulents are small and slow growing, so they work well in a fairy landscape.

 After the plants are in, I like to add moss to mine to make the fairies yard.
 I just dug up some from a shady spot in our side yard where it was growing.
-Another great option if you want create a green fairy lawn is to plant something like thyme.
+Another great option if you want create a green fairy lawn is to plant something like creeping thyme.
+It looks great and stays nice and low and green.

-I was so pleased to see that Michaels craft store is carrying some miniatures now.
+I was so pleased to see that the craft store is carrying some miniatures now.
 We found this cute wagon and mushrooms there.

-also found this little mailbox there too.
-Any accessories or fairy furniture is a great to add personality to your tiny garden.
+I also found this little mailbox there too.
+Any accessories or fairy tiny furniture is great to add personality to your tiny garden.

 And, every busy fairy household needs a clothesline for the washing.
 We made this one for our fairy friends with some string and miniature clothespins, it’s a great place for fairies to hang out their fresh laundry.